corymsmith/react-native-icons/README.md

 - Icon style must set a width and height, or the icon will not be visible
 - You may need to restart your node server for the icon font files to be included.

+- Color can be provide via the color property or via a style

 ## Example of icons

 ```js